Kataiser/Iji-TAS-mod/README.md

 - Debug text (will be toggleable at some point)

 ## It broke!
 Sorry.
 This is a work-in-progress mod of a complex game that I didn't make, in a fairly old engine that's already being pushed to its limits by this game.
-There's a to-do page over at https://github.com/Kataiser/Iji-TAS-mod/projects/1, and any reproducible bugs specific to the mod should be added to https://github.com/Kataiser/Iji-TAS-mod/issues.
+There's a to-do page over at https://github.com/Kataiser/Iji-TAS-mod/projects/1, and any reproducible bugs specific to the mod should be added to https://github.com/Kataiser/Iji-TAS-mod/issues and/or mentioned on the Discord.